Before you begin building Bionic Rules in Gainsight, it is helpful to know the following, or to work with your Salesforce Admin to understand:

 The above suggestions are initially displayed on the Schedule screen of the rule setup, after adding at least one dataset to the rule.

-Once the rule is scheduled, only the relevant recommendations that are applicable for each dataset are displayed in the Setup Rule screen.
+Once the rule is scheduled, only the relevant recommendations that are applicable for each dataset are displayed under the Announcement icon (tooltip) on hover in the Setup Rule screen.

 The following articles walk you through the basic steps to create a Bionic Rule: